-The above long-term loans from financial institutions are secured by mortgage of the Group's properties and plant thereon.
+The above long-term loans from financial institutions are secured by mortgage of the Group's properties and plant thereon and machineries.

 In addition, during the year 2021, the Company entered into debt restructuring agreements with a financial institution to convert the outstanding principal and interest obligations under the promissory notes that were due totaling Baht 40 million into 24 monthly installment payments.
 The debt is divided into 2 parts whereby the first half totaling Baht 20 million shall be paid in the first installment on 20 January 2021 and the latter half totaling Baht 20 million shall be paid in the first installment on 20 October 2021.
 The loan is subject to interest at a prime rate of 1.5% per annum.
+The Company paid off all principal amount during the year 2023.